 All resource URIs in the clauses below are defined relative to the above API URI.

-NOTE: When 3GPP TS 29.122 [4] is referenced for the common protocol and interface aspects for API definition in the clauses under clause 5.34, the NEF takes the role of the SCEF and the service consumer (i.e., AF) takes the role of the SCS/AS.

 * * * * Next changes * * * *

 6 Security

-TLS shall be used to support the security communication between the NEF and the AF over NEF Northbound interface as defined in clause 12 of 3GPP TS 33.501 [6].
-The access to the NEFnorthbound APIs shall be authorized by means of OAuth2 protocol (see IETF RFC 6749 [13]), based on local configuration, using the "Client Credentials" authorization grant.
-If OAuth2 is used, a client, prior to consuming services offered by the NEF Northbound APIs, shall obtain a "token" from the authorization server.
+TLS shall be used to support secure communications between the NEF and the AF over the NEF Northbound interface as defined in clause 12.3 of 3GPP TS 33.501 [6].

+When CAPIF is not supported and/or not used, the access to the NEF Northbound APIs shall be authorized by means of OAuth2 protocol (see IETF RFC 6749 [13]), based on local configuration, using the "Client Credentials" authorization grant as defined in clause 12.4 of 3GPP TS 33.501 [6].
+When OAuth2 is used, a client shall obtain a "token" from the authorization server prior to consuming services offered by any NEF Northbound API.

+When the NEF supports CAPIF for external exposure and CAPIF is used, the provisions of clause 7.2 shall apply for authorizing the access to the NEF Northbound APIs.

 * * * * Next changes * * * *

 A.34 ECSAddress API